internetarchive/wayback-diff/README.md

 ```
 yarn add file:[PATH_TO]/wayback-diff
 ```
-where [PATH_TO] equals with the path you have wayback-diff saved.
+where [PATH_TO] equals with the path where you have wayback-diff saved.

 ## Import the component